 Consumer Finance

 These apps don’t necessarily come with payment processing services.
 These apps help users manage their expenses, save money, and forecast future expenses so they will not spend more than planned.
-The common features in these types of apps are financial goals set, expenses and bills tracking, investments analysis, fraud alerts, etc.
+The common features in these types of apps are financial goals set, expenses and bills tracking, investments analysis, fraud alerts, etc. Here are some famous examples of consumer finance apps:

 Mint